AaronEatonCom/goodrx-hello/README.md

 ## Deploy

-Run 'launch.sh' to deploy. *(This requires terraform to be installed).*
+Run 'launch.sh' to deploy. *(This requires terraform to be installed and appropriate aws credentials configured.).*

 ## App